cluebbers/Reproducibility-METEOR-NLP/README.md

 ### Software Validation Testing

+The original METEOR score software is a Java package.
+It cannot be used directly in the popular machine-learning language Python.
+So there needs to be a wrapper or a reimplementation.
+Those are sources of failure.
+We check how those implementations may differ.

 #### Package Collection

 We download all METEOR packages available for Python3 with more than 3 citations, resulting in 6 total packages.
+They are identified by the code review and online search.

 #### Specimen Task

-Identical to the ROUGE paper, we use the [cnn_dailymail dataset](https://huggingface.co/datasets/ccdv/cnn_dailymail).
+Identical to the ROUGE paper, we use the [CNN / Daily Mail dataset](https://huggingface.co/datasets/ccdv/cnn_dailymail).
 Human-written bullet point "highlights" are reference summaries.
 We use METEOR to evaluate the specimen model hypothesis against the references using a development set.

 #### Specimen Model